Uber’s Latin American stronghold pursued by SoftBank-funded rivals

 The main culprit: Didi Chuxing, the Chinese ride-hailing behemoth that has grown rapidly in Latin America.

-Both Uber and Didi are backed by the same investor - SoftBank Group - highlighting how the Japanese conglomerate’s investments sometimes clash, especially in Latin America, where it has pledged to invest billions of dollars in a blossoming tech sector.
+Both Uber (UBER.N) and Didi are backed by the same investor - SoftBank Group (9984.T) - highlighting how the Japanese conglomerate’s investments sometimes clash, especially in Latin America, where it has pledged to invest billions of dollars in a blossoming tech sector.

 The infighting is nowhere more pronounced than in Mexico, where Uber is facing its first serious competitor in Didi, which has grabbed about 30% market share in the cities where it operates since launching in the country last year, according to former Didi employees.
 Market share fluctuates, and Didi’s falls above and below that mark in some cities.